ECTO-1A/AIBlog/_posts/2023-07-31-slimycloud.md

 ---

 <H2>SLIMY.CLOUD</H2>
-Slilmy.cloud was the first AI app that I created.
+This was the first AI / LLM app I created.
 Its purpose was to:
 - Provide GPT access to friends and family without needing to create an account
 - Showcase the functionality of different system prompts (with the ability to stack multiple)
 - Showcase GPT in multiple "rolls" : Therapist, IT Technician, Language Tutor